mulesoft-assets/template-sfdc2s4hana-account-migration/README.md

 + Inside the dialog, select Environment and set the variable `mule.env` to the value `dev`.
 + Click `Run`.
 <!-- Running on Studio (start) -->
-After you import your template into Anypoint Studio, follow these steps to run it:

-+ Locate the properties file `mule.dev.properties`, in src/main/resources.
-+ Complete all the properties required as per the examples in the "Properties to Configure" section.
-+ Right click the template project folder.
-+ Hover your mouse over `Run as`.
-+ Click `Mule Application (configure)`.
-+ Inside the dialog, select Environment and set the variable `mule.env` to the value `dev`.
-+ Click `Run`.

-In order to make this template run on Anypoint Studio there are a few extra steps that needs to be made.
-Please check this Documentation Page:

 + [Enabling Your Studio Project for SAP S/4HANA](https://docs.mulesoft.com/connectors/sap/sap-s4hana-cloud-connector)
 <!-- Running on Studio (end) -->